TomiTakussaari/myscluscon/README.md

 - Define servers in your cluster in jdbc url
 - Always connect to valid server in your cluster.
     - Either Galera node that returns WSREP_READY=ON
-    - Or read-only slave in normal mysql master-slave replication that has replication running and smaller than defined lag
+    - Or read-only slave in normal mysql master-slave replication that is valid (replication is running)
 - Connections to servers that do not pass validity check, return "false" for isValid(timeout) call.
     - Your favorite connection pool will notice this, and can then replace faulty connections with proper one, pointing to working server.
 - Standardish JDBC API.